availproject/docs/CONTRIBUTING.md

    pnpm run dev
    ```

   This will start a local dev derver at `http://localhost:3000` on your machine.

 ## License

-The Avail Project Developer Documentation is licensed under the [MIT License](./LICENSE) free software license.### How to Contribute Changes via the Avail Documentation Website
+The Avail Project Developer Documentation is licensed under the [MIT License](./LICENSE) free software license.### How to Contribute Changes via the Avail Documentation Website.